-In Supported Living you can take public transportation and rely on your staff for rides.
-Every Supported Living household has a budget for mileage.
-All routine and out-of-county trips must be decided at your admission and annual conferences.
+In Supported Living, you can take public transportation and rely on your staff for rides.

 ARE THERE ANY SAFETY PROCEDURES?

 Each home is inspected for safety on a periodic basis.
 We will ask you to participate in fire and tornado drills.
 We want you to learn to leave the house during a fire and how to go to a safe place when there is a tornado.
 Staff will also teach you to keep doors locked at all times and to ask for identification before opening the door to anyone.